Contact2Grasp: 3D Grasp Synthesis via Hand-Object Contact Constraint: Method

 Figure~\ref{fig.localrefine} (Left) shows an example of our partial optimization for the poses $\theta_p$ of the finger.
-In the refinement stage, as the loss mainly results from local wrong partial poses, the global optimization $\arg \min_{\theta} L (\theta)$ (Right in Figure~\ref{fig.localrefine}) has two issues 1) the gradient affects other good poses, 2) the gradient cannot take full effect on the refinement for the wrong partial poses.
+During the optimization, as the loss mainly results from local wrong partial poses, the global optimization shown on the right side of Figure~\ref{fig.localrefine} has two issues 1) the gradient from local wrong partial poses affects other good poses, 2) the gradient cannot take full effect on the refinement for the wrong partial poses, which together results in many failures of small scale refinement.
+In contrast, our PAP only optimizes the poses causing the errors to get rid of these issues.